thephantomthief/particle-collider/README.md

 5. Initial velocity of the particles
 6. No. of collisions you wish to observe

-The variable are highlighted by a comment
+The variables are highlighted by a comment
 ```C++
 //edit this
 ```